cloudkarthik99/devops_end_to_end/README.md

 ### Notes:
 - Never worked on coding.
 So zero knowledge with programming logic.
 Want to work on Coding part, may be go or python.
 Lets see how many working scripts I can write.
+- Use helm charts to install apps or tools

 Lets see how it goes.